Huel is Human Fuel. See what we did there?

 Huel has a Glycemic Index of 27.

 Digestion does begin with chewing; it starts the breakdown of solid food to increase the surface area and there's also one enzyme, salivary amylase, which breaks down the polysaccharide starch into the disaccharide maltose.
 However, with liquid diets, this has already been done for you and salivary amylase has very little effect on total starch digestion; it merely kick starts carb digestion as, in the stomach, it itself is broken down (remember, enzymes are proteins).
-It's sister enzyme pancreatic amylase, that acts in the intestines, has a more pronounced effect where even previously solid food is liquid chyme.
+Its sister enzyme pancreatic amylase, which acts in the intestines, has a more pronounced effect where even previously solid food is liquid chyme.
 Huel has fine milled oats as the carb source and these are a lot easier to break down further than whole oats.
 Also peristalsis remains active throughout the alimentary canal, as we've addressed this with good levels of soluble and insoluble fibers in Huel: 35g per 2000kcal.

-If you've had surgery on your oesophagus or stomach which has resulted in partial or total removal, you can still benefit from using Huel.
-One symptom you should have been made aware of from medical staff is dumping syndrome, which is where the transit time for food will be a lot quicker and this could cause rebound hypoglycaemia (low blood sugar levels).
-The ingredients in Huel are low glycaemic and ideal to reduce the risk of dumping syndrome.
-However, to be cautious, we recommend you keep your servings of Huel smaller and spread through the day; i.e. 5-6 small portions, rather than 3-4 larger servings - obviously this depends on your requirements and if you're using Huel 100% of your nutrition.
+If you've had surgery on your esophagus or stomach which has resulted in partial or total removal, you can still benefit from using Huel.
+One symptom you should have been made aware of from medical staff is dumping syndrome, which is where the transit time for food will be a lot quicker and this could cause rebound hypoglycemia (low blood sugar levels).
+The ingredients in Huel are low glycemic and ideal to reduce the risk of dumping syndrome.
+However, to be cautious, we recommend you keep your servings of Huel smaller and spread through the day; i.e. 5-6 small portions, rather than 3-4 larger servings.
+Obviously this depends on your requirements and if you're using Huel for 100% of your nutrition.
 Also, if you are using Huel 100%, we suggest you work up to this level over 1-2 weeks rather than going straight to a complete Huel intake.
 Do remember that some gastro-intestinal surgery can result in reduced absorption and increased requirements for certain nutrients, so we recommend you discuss Huel with your clinical staff before commencing its use.

 There are no ingredients in Huel that are contra-indicated for nursing/lactating mothers and Huel should be fine to consume.
 However, we suggest you discuss this with your doctor or health visitor in case there are any clinically-specific reasons why Huel would not be suitable.